auxwang/exercise/readme.txt

 this is my first repo
 this is my second repo!
+this is my third update!!!